Get

 Conclusion

 Nobody likes a smelly pet.
 And while the reason behind it may be something as simple as their grooming habits, it could also indicate a more serious problem, such as dental disease or an abscess that has gone unnoticed.
-Be sure to check all of the steps above and be sure to talk to your veterinarian about your concerns.
+Be sure to check all of the steps above and be sure to talk to a veterinarian about your concerns.

 Related Reads: